j-ac/EmuText/README.md

 For Windows users, the repo is bundled with a batch file named Windows-One-Click-Run-Example.bat, which allows you to launch each part of Emu LiveText simultaneously.
 *note:* Another File exists called Release-Windows-One-Click-Run.bat, which is only for Github Release users.

 Follow the instructions within Windows-One-Click-Run-Example.bat.
-Now launching this script will directly launch the sever, web client, and Bizhawk with the appropriate ROM and Lua script simultaneously.
+Now launching this script will directly launch the sever, web client, and BizHawk with the appropriate ROM and Lua script simultaneously.

 ## Getting the most out of Emu LiveText
 To make use of instant definition lookups, install [Yomichan](https://foosoft.net/projects/yomichan/).
 To instantly create Anki flashcards from Yomichan definitions, follow
 [these steps](https://foosoft.net/projects/anki-connect/) from Yomichan's official site.

 To change the dump key, open the lua file for the desired console in /lib/.
 Modify the line `DUMP_KEY = "G"` to your desired key.
-Special characters are case sensitive and must be written begining with a capital letter eg: "Alt", "Shift", "Ctrl" or "Space"
+Special characters are case sensitive and must be written beginning with a capital letter eg: "Alt", "Shift", "Ctrl" or "Space"
 Be aware that BizHawk uses hotkeys.
 For instance F will pause the game if used as a dump key.
-Most keys are unused but can be checked from Config > Hotkeys in Bizhawk.
+Most keys are unused but can be checked from Config > Hotkeys in BizHawk.

 ### Learning More
 * RESOURCES.md is located in /game_resources/, and covers the purpose of each resource file needed to add support for new games